Click on the following category for more information:

 Chester County Library

 Books and Guides

 How to do genealogical research – the call number is 929.1

 Chester County decennial census records 1790 - 1930

 The Chester County Historical Society, 225 North High Street, West Chester, PA, 610-692-4800 is a good place to visit for local information.Website is http://www.chestercohistorical.org/

 Chester County Archives has birth, marriage, and death records for Chester County Website is http://www.chesco.org/index.aspx?nid=192

-Church of the Latter Day Saints Family Information Center, 721 Paxon Hollow Road, Broomall, PA19008, 610-356-8507.The center will order documents from the Library in Salt Lake City for a fee.
+Church of the Latter Day Saints Family History Center, 721 Paxon Hollow Road, Broomall, PA19008, 610-356-8507.The center will order documents from the Family History Library in Salt Lake City for a fee.